-for non-negative measurable functions $f:(\mathbb{R}^{d})^k\to\R_+$. \begin{dfn} A simple stationary point process $\eta$ is called \textit{Brillinger-mixing} if $\gamma^{(k)}$ exists for all $k\geq 2$ and $|\gamma_!^{(k)}|((\R^d)^{(k-1)})<\infty$. \end{dfn} \begin{bem} Since at least \cite{Ivanoff}, the \emph{Brillinger-mixing } condition has become a standard assumption for point processes in the context of CLTs, see for instance \cite[Theorem 3.9]{Mastrilli}.
+for non-negative measurable functions $f:(\mathbb{R}^{d})^k\to\mathbb{R}_+$. \begin{dfn} A simple stationary point process $\eta$ is called \textit{Brillinger-mixing} if $\gamma^{(k)}$ exists for all $k\geq 2$ and $|\gamma_!^{(k)}|((\mathbb{R}^d)^{k-1})<\infty$. \end{dfn} \begin{rmk} Since at least \cite{Ivanoff}, the \emph{Brillinger-mixing} condition has become a standard assumption for point processes in the context of CLTs, see for instance \cite[Theorem 3.9]{Mastrilli}.
 It is satisfied, for instance, for determinantal point processes with $L^2$ kernel, see \cite{BL16DPP}.

-On the one hand it is a strong mixing condition on $\eta$, on the other hand, since $\gamma_!^{(2)}=\beta$, the Brillinger-mixing assumption can be interpreted as a natural extension of our standing assumption $|\beta|(\R^d)<\infty$ to higher order. \end{bem} We continue with the proof of Theorem \ref{thm:CLT} is technical and may be weakened.
+On the one hand it is a strong mixing condition for $\eta$, on the other hand, since $\gamma_!^{(2)}=\beta$, the Brillinger-mixing assumption can be interpreted as a natural extension of our standing assumption $|\beta|(\mathbb{R}^d)<\infty$ to higher order.
+We do believe that the Brillinger-mixing condition for Theorem \ref{thm:CLT} is technical and may be weakened.
 However, perturbed stationarized lattices from Example \ref{ex:ex} are neither mixing nor Brillinger-mixing, and the claim of Theorem \ref{thm:CLT} may fail in general; For any fixed $m$ as in Example \ref{ex:ex} (a), we have convergence to $G$ with $a=0$ independent of the choice of $p_m$ in Example \ref{ex:ex} (b).
 In order to weaken the Brillinger-mixing condition, it may be possible to make use of cancellation effects within the cumulants.
 This has been utilized in \cite[\S 4]{YogeshKrish}, where differentiability of the test function was crucial and is not applicable in our setting. \end{rmk}

 The following result enables us to produce explicit examples satisfying the assumptions of Theorem \ref{thm:CLT}, by an i.i.d.~perturbation that transfers its heavy tails.